1. What is MODBUS?1. Basic Concept

 Error checking: CRC (Cyclic Redundancy Check)

-When a data frame reaches the terminal device, it enters the addressed device through a simple “port,” removes the “envelope” (data header) of the data frame, reads the data, and if there are no errors, performs the requested task, then generates its own data and adds it to the received “envelope,” returning the data frame to the sender.
-The returned response data contains the following: terminal slave address (Address), executed command (Function), requested data generated by the executed command (Data), and a checksum (Check).
+When a data frame reaches the terminal device, it enters the addressed device through a simple “port,” which removes the “envelope” (data header) from the data frame, reads the data, and if there are no errors, executes the requested task.
+Then, it adds its generated data to the received “envelope” and returns the data frame to the sender.
+The returned response data contains the following content: terminal slave address (Address), executed command (Function), requested data generated by the command (Data), and a checksum (Check).
 If any error occurs, there will be no successful response, or an error indication frame will be returned.

 Address |